Has Waverley’s Thriving Communities Commissioning Fund hung a question mark over the future of Farnham’s Brightwells and Cranleigh’s Rowleys Centre?

 The Waverley Web had gleaned much of the facts from the worried users of the older people’s centres, who admit they too are being kept in the dark by their Trustees!
 Though rumours are running rife!
 As you will see in the press release in the link below, Rowleys Trustees, who recently warned staff to prepare for redundancy, have now called on the public to help keep its show on the road!

 The upshot is that both Brightwells – which was kicked out of their East Street HQ to take up residence in the new multi-use and multi-million pound refurbished Memorial Hall, and Rowleys in Cranleigh may not survive.

 The demise of Brightwells will probably be relished by the management team there, as it is now a multi-use facility.
 Waverley’s former Tory administration well and truly stuffed that organisation.
 It currently only “rents” a large room in the new Memorial Hall after being kicked out of its previous purpose-built home to make way for the Farnham East Street development.
 No surprise there, then?
 We seem to remember predicting there would be trouble ahead.
 Anything that Cllr Jenny Else (Con) Elstead has her mucky paws in usually ends in misery for older people in the borough.

 Both organisations have been under the cosh for years.
-Waverley’s Tory councillors worked tirelessly to rid themselves of older people’s services throughout its term.
+Throughout its term, Waverley’s Tory councillors worked tirelessly to rid themselves of older people’s services.
 The Tory ‘Grab the Rowleys 99- year lease campaign’ goes back a decade, according to local press reports.